davidycliao/PorkCNN/.ipynb_checkpoints/README-checkpoint.md

 # PorkCNN  🐖🐖🐖
 A Small Project for Pork Barrel Legislation  Classification Using Convolutional Neural Networks

-I have trained a pork-barrel classifier on the human-labelling introduction of bill and legislation from 2004-2012 (provided by Dr Ching-Jyuhn Luor, National Taipei University).
-The pre-trained model is available on my GitHub repo for end-to-end use.
-If there’s anything you need about the application, please don’t hesitate to send me a message.
+The collection of training data consists of 7243 pieces of legislation in total and containing 4852 training sets and 2391 test sets, respectively.
+The collection of legislation was manually labelled with binary-instance classification by Dr. Ching-Jyuhn Luor and his research team at National Taipei University.
+They created hand-labelled legislation by reading the text, devoted either to promoting the pork-barrel project in a district (earmarked projects) or cultivating favored minorities by providing subsidies to such as veterans association.
+If there’s anything you need about the application and end-to-end use, please don’t hesitate to send me a message.

 ## Enviroment Setting